 Counties, New Hampshire, published in 1885.

-A six term Congressman from Texas, Choice Boswell Randell (that's Randell with an "e") wasn't born a native Texan; his birth instead occurring in Murray County, Georgia on New Years Day, 1857.
+A six-term Congressman from Texas in the early 20th century, Choice Boswell Randell (that's Randell with an "e") wasn't born a native Texan; his birth instead occurring in Murray County, Georgia on New Years Day, 1857.
 The son of James and Louisa Amantha (Gartrell) Randell, Randell attended both public and private schools in Georgia and would go on to attend the North Georgia Agricultural School for a short period.
 He would leave that school to begin the study of law in the late 1870s and in 1878 was admitted to the Georgia bar.